sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 For this page, the product list page, you will design the entire UI, including styles and layout.
 For all pages, you will create the data connections, variables, logic, and navigation.

-For this product list page, you will connect to the ES5 service to get names, descriptions and images of products.
+For this product list page, you will connect to our CAP service to get names, descriptions and images of products.
 At the end of this exercise, your homepage (product list page) will look something like this.

 ![Home page](images/restyle-6-preview.png)